 - Ensure you support iron in the body by eating synergistic nutrients – zinc and B12

 - Get tested – ensure they look for iron and ferritin.
-Even if iron is normal, if ferritin is below 30ug/L then I recommend supplementing with ferrous gluconate (avoid ferrous sulphate like the plague!).
-Retest after 2-3 months to check if you still need to keep taking it.
+Even if iron is normal, if ferritin is below 30ug/L then I recommend working on iron levels and then retesting 3 months later.
+You can also supplement, but never with ferrous sulphate (it can really aggravate digestion and rarely has a noticeable effect) and it’s best to speak to a nutritionist first.

 For more information or enquiries contact firstname.lastname@example.org